Your Glorious Adventure

 • The gate opens at 10am and the closing ceremony is at 6pm.

 • Confirm current pricing online.
-At the time of writing: Festival tickets are a great deal at $15.00 at the gate for adults, children from age 6 to 12 are $10.00, and children 5 and below are admitted free.
-Season pass: $78.
+At the time of writing: Festival tickets are a great deal at $15.00 for adults, children from age 6 to 12 are $10.00, and children 5 and below are admitted free.
+Season pass: $78 covers all 6 days.

-• For those 21+ “Shots Fired with the Queen” Tickets at $30, include festival admission and a very bawdy drinking event with the Queen, including a shot glass.
+• For those 21+ “Shots Fired with the Queen” Tickets at $30, include festival admission and a very bawdy drinking event with the Queen, including a shot glass, and 3 shots.
 Make sure to bring a designated driver or stay at the faire long enough to recover.
 Be safe!

 • Sometimes specials are available: past deals have included discounted tickets available if you bring non-perishable food items for the Fulton United Methodist Food Pantry or Military/EMS/State of Missouri Employee discount.

-• You can buy your tickets in advance and print them out or purchase at the door.
+• You can buy your tickets in advance and print out your receipt or purchase at the door.

 • Bring cash.
 As of now, there are NO ATMS.
 It’s only proper to tip performers at least a dollar when you watch their shows (more is always welcome).
 While you can buy some things with credit cards at shops, cash is easier for smaller vendors and is accepted everywhere.